JHoeLee/PRM-AStar-PathPlanning/README.md

 ![image](https://github.com/JHoeLee/PRM-AStar-PathPlanning/assets/111511618/72e63589-2604-4def-8bdb-59ee92478783)

 ### Step 4: Post-Processing of Path
 The path is improved through 2 steps.
 First, unnecessary nodes are removed to ensure a straight route when needed.
 Then, random points in both directions are selected from a node and potentially joined, creating smoother curves at sharp path edges.
-This reduces total distance without sacrificing speed.
+This reduces total distance without sacrificing speed. **Orange - before post-processing, Green - after post-processing**.
 The cost before and after this process is shown for comparison.

 ![image](https://github.com/JHoeLee/PRM-AStar-PathPlanning/assets/111511618/71f02251-4c3a-41ad-9317-492371680d8c)
 ![image](https://github.com/JHoeLee/PRM-AStar-PathPlanning/assets/111511618/7dbf5a59-9859-4716-9d42-b441d39cf72b)